uranerd/ImageLoaderPlugin/README.md

 # How does it do this?
 Using maps you can load images, combinding some code to load images from a directory, you can loop through all the images and display them on maps.
 # How do I use this?
-There are a few commands to use:
+There are a few commands to use (you have to have OP to use all of them, and it has to be sent by a player, command blocks or console can not use these commands):

 /imgload <image folder> <image format> <replacer>: Loads the specified images in the image folder using the image format, image folder is the folder with all the images in it, image format is how the images are named, they should be named so that there is a number that increases, starting at 0, and replacer is where that number is, for example /imgload images (the folder) image_X.jpg (images are called image_0.jpg, image_1.jpg, image_2.jpg etc...)
 X (the replacer in image_X.jpg because the images are named like image_0.jpg, image_1.jpg)